alpacahq/alpaca-docs/content/api-references/broker-api/funding/just-in-time.md

 summary: Open brokerage accounts, enable trading, and manage the ongoing user experience with Alpaca Broker API
 ---

-# Just-In-Time Funding
+# Just-In-Time Securities Funding

-Alpaca offers Just-In-Time (JIT) funding which can be configured for partners upon request.
+Alpaca offers Just-In-Time (JIT) Securities funding which can be configured for partners upon request.
 When a partner is JIT enabled, Alpaca’s system calculates the difference between inflow and outflow account activity and assesses a single wire amount.
 Inflows to Alpaca typically consist of executed buy trades, while outflows to the partner are made up of executed sell trades and dividend payments.
 Should the inflows exceed the outflows across your account base, you will be responsible for sending the funds to Alpaca in time for settlement.
 If the opposite is true, Alpaca will initiate the wire on the morning of settlement equal to the difference between the outflows and the inflows.

 ---

 ## **JIT Reports**

-JIT reports are made available through the API and can be accessed within the hour after 11:30 PM EST on the trade date (T+0).
+JIT Securities reports are made available through the API and can be accessed within the hour after 11:30 PM EST on the trade date (T+0).
 The reports communicate transaction-level details as well as overall settlement amounts, transfer direction, and payment timing.

 | Parameter           | Data Type                        | Notes                                                         |
 | ------------------- | -------------------------------- | ------------------------------------------------------------- |